vipertooth/Notes/Lab1/Readme.md

   of the cron entry.
   ```

 We decided to use this module during testing.
-We found that it worked however it was very easy to notice that there was an adversary on the box and where to find the persistance.
+We found that it worked however it was very easy to notice that there was an adversary on the box and where to find the his persistance.
 Instead we decided to use a custom exploit based on this module.

 To do that we created a resource file for metasploit that will upload a payload and execute it.